DavideViolante/Angular-Full-Stack/README.md

 * [Font Awesome](http://fontawesome.io)

 ## Run
-You need MongoDB and Node.js installed to run this project.
-I tested it on MongoDB v3.2.8 and Node.js v4.4.7.
+You need **MongoDB** and **Node.js** installed to run this project.
+Tested on MongoDB v3.2.8 and Node.js v4.4.7.

 1. `mongod` (in a separate command window)
 2. `npm install`
 3. `npm start`
 4. Go to [localhost:3000](http://localhost:3000).

 ## Preview
 ![Preview](https://raw.githubusercontent.com/DavideViolante/Angular2-Express-Mongoose/master/demo.gif "Preview")

 The server will auto restart on changes.

+## Please open an issue if
+* you have any suggestion or advice to improve this project.
+* you noticed any problem or error.

 ### Author
 * [Davide Violante](https://github.com/DavideViolante)